wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/how-to-wire-a-robot.rst

       Requires: 2x Ethernet cables

       1. Connect an Ethernet cable from the RJ45 (Ethernet) socket of the roboRIO to the port on the Radio Power Module labeled roboRIO.
-      2. Connect an Ethernet cable from the RJ45 socket of the radio closest to the barrel connector socket (labeled 18-24v POE) to the socket labled WiFi Radio on the RPM
+      2. Connect an Ethernet cable from the RJ45 socket of the radio closest to the barrel connector socket (labeled 18-24v POE) to the socket labeled WiFi Radio on the RPM

    .. group-tab:: CTR